Natural Dis-tinction Un-natural Selection: Concept and collection

 Natural Dis-tinction Un-natural Selection (Spring/Summer 2009) is the thirty-third collection McQueen made for his eponymous fashion house.
 According to the show's program notes, McQueen drew inspiration from the theory of natural selection as described by Charles Darwin in his seminal 1859 work On the Origin of Species.
 Natural Dis-tinction is known for its pioneering use of digital prints, which were engineered to match the patterns of their garments, rather than the usual practice of the pattern being cut to accommodate an existing print.
 The collection's prints were derived from natural materials, in the latter half manipulated to appear kaleidoscopic.
 Two distinct phases of designs contrasted the beauty of nature with the impact of human industry.

 The first portion of the collection visually referenced unspoiled nature using soft colours, natural materials like leather, delicate embroidery, loose fringe, and flowing, organic shapes.
 Prints in this section were floral or derived from wood grain in light shades of brown.
 Many designs featured embroidered floral motifs or fabric flowers.
-In some, the flowers were set beneath transparent tulle, evoking imagery of scientific specimens kept beneath glass, as was common in the Victorian era.
+In some, the flowers were set beneath transparent tulle, evoking scientific specimens kept beneath glass, as was common in the Victorian era.
 The skull, by that point a McQueen signature, appeared on the front of a white minidress in Look 7.

 In the second half of the collection, inspiration shifted to the industrial and modern, with two contrasting colour schemes.
 Some designs had patterns in artificially bright colours, while the rest were in shades of black and white.
 The prints in this section were still mainly derived from nature – flowers, crystals, and bones – but were digitally manipulated to look unnaturally angular and symmetrical.
-McQueen described the prints as organic in nature but "enhanced, synthetic - touched by man".
-Other prints were based on buildings like the Eiffel Tower or a photograph by Dan Holdsworth.
+McQueen described the prints as organic in nature but "enhanced, synthetic – touched by man".
+Other prints were based on buildings such as the Eiffel Tower, or a mountain taken from a photograph by Dan Holdsworth.
 Artificial and structured textiles predominated: Lycra for leggings and dresses, and bonded leather dyed black, calling to mind fetish wear.
 Some dresses and jumpsuits were encrusted with minerals; the final look was a jumpsuit covered with pieces of real amber.

 Across the collection, the silhouettes were both classical and experimental.
 The garments were designed to fit an antique Victorian era mannequin, leading to what Susannah Frankel called a "slightly truncated hourglass silhouette".
 Wearable items like leggings and shift dresses hinted at McQueen's efforts to keep the collection viable for retail sales.
 Despite this, McQueen's characteristic tailoring appeared in precisely-cut minidresses, frock coats, and slim trouser suits.
 High Edwardian collars and leg-of-mutton sleeves showcased his ever-present historicist tendencies, as did designs that appeared to reference The Tailor's Pattern Book (1589) by Spanish mathematician Juan de Alcega.